 Individually titrate INFUMORPH to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving INFUMORPH to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.3)].
+Continually reevaluate patients receiving INFUMORPH to assess the maintenance of pain control, signs and symptoms for opioid withdrawal, and other adverse reactions, as well as to reassess for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.3, 5.16)].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

 Doses above 20 mg/day should be employed with caution since they may be associated with a higher likelihood of serious side effects [see Warnings and Precautions (5.2, 5.7) and Adverse Reactions (6)].